dsouths/PROJECT---3/README.md

   * max attempts of six
   * game keeps track of guessed words & guessed letters & informs the player if they have already guessed them

-I chose to use a World Cup 22 to separate the hangman game from the many others out there & help create a positive emotional response with the player, & ultimately make the game more fun & entertaining.
+I have chosen a World Cup 22 theme to separate the hangman game from the many others out there & help create a positive emotional response with the player, & ultimately make the game more fun & entertaining.
 Print statements are given when:

 <b>A correct letter is guessed: </b>